-The SPDIF out unit supports two-channel linear PCM audio, one or more Dolby Digital six-channel datastreams (embedded per Project 1937), or one or more MPEG-1 or MPEG-2 audio streams (embedded per Project 1937).
-It supports arbitrary, programmable sample rates independent of and asynchronous to the AO unit sample rate.
+SPDIF output-An SPDIF out (SPDO) unit outputs a one-bit high-speed serial datastream primarily for transmission of digital audio data in SPDIF format to external audio equipment.
+The SPDO unit supports two-channel linear PCM audio, one or more Dolby Digital six-channel datastreams (embedded per Project 1937), or one or more MPEG-1 or MPEG-2 audio streams (embedded per Project 1937).
+It supports arbitrary, programmable sample rates independent of and asynchronous to the sample rate of the AO unit.